EdaKris/cintra-skins/frontend/FAQ.md

 # Frequently (not yet) Asked Questions

-pls send me some more stuff this is just barebones shit
+pls send me some more stuff this is very much just a super huge WIP

 ---